Fibre and your pet's gut health

 What is fibre?

 Fibre is the tough, indigestible part of plants, vegetables, fruits and cereals.
 The term ‘indigestible’ means that our pets (and all mammals) are unable to digest this fibrous material on their own.
-Instead, the huge ecosystem of bacteria and other microorganisms that live in the gut, collectively known as the microbiome, are needed for breaking down fibre into nutrients that can be absorbed and utilised by the body.
+Instead, the huge number of bacteria and other micro-organisms that live in the gut, collectively known as the microbiota, are needed for breaking down fibre into nutrients that can be absorbed and utilised by the body.

 You may notice that fibre is often described as soluble or insoluble, which basically refers to how easily it is broken down during digestion.
 Each type has varying, beneficial properties which make them both equally important parts of a balanced diet necessary to support your pet’s gut health.